 Cognitive Processing Therapy (CPT).
 The primary goal of CPT is to improve mood and behavior by making efforts to change thoughts, beliefs, and expectations that are irrational or dysfunctional.
 Its four main parts include learning about symptoms, enhancing awareness about thoughts and feelings, learning skills to help challenge these thoughts and feelings, and understanding how trauma changes beliefs.
 Through these steps a person is able to deal with trauma in new ways.[127]

 Eye Movement Desensitization and Reprocessing (EMDR).
 This involves an eight-phase approach for addressing experiences that contribute to PTSD.
 After taking an elaborate history and helping patients identify a target for the therapy, clinicians have them focus on a particular image, thought or sensation while their eyes follow the clinician’s finger through a series of prescribed movements.
 Other stimuli might also be used.[128]
-A 2018 review found trauma-focused EMDR and Cognitive-Behavioral Therapy to be equally efficacious (if not slightly better) at reducing PTSD symptoms.[129][130]An August 2014 meta-analysis concluded that EMDR Therapy significantly reduces PTSD symptoms, anxiety, depression, and overall distress in people with PTSD.[131]
+A 2024 systematic review and meta-analysis found no difference between EMDR and other psychological therapies for PTSD.[289]
+A 2018 review found trauma-focused EMDR and Cognitive-Behavioral Therapy to be equally efficacious (if not slightly better) at reducing PTSD symptoms.[129,130] A 2014 meta-analysis concluded that EMDR Therapy significantly reduces PTSD symptoms, anxiety, depression, and overall distress in people with PTSD.[131]
+EMDR was used successfully as an early intervention to reduce the severity of post-traumatic stress symptoms in a randomized controlled trial.[290]

 Pharmacotherapies